 Jane had never used a Personal Injury Solicitor before.
 We were there to answer all of her questions and to put her mind at ease.
 We formulated a case plan.
 Jane was quite pleased.

-I had to be at the Courts for 1.00pm.
+I had to be at the Courts at 1.00 pm.
 We had a settlement meeting on a circuit court personal injury case.
 This was an accident at work case involving a client who broke his arm as a result of a college dropping a large television on his arm.
 The case was relatively straightforward and settlement was reached after 40 minutes of negotiations.
 As personal injury solicitors, settling cases is the best part of the job by far.

 I was back in the office by 2.30 pm.
 I had several telephone calls to make with various opposing solicitors and insurance companies.
 All run of the mill, everyday chores that are required to keep our cases moving along.